zendesk/linksf/docs/SETUP.md

 # Setup

-This guide explains how to install and setup the Link-SF application.
+This guide explains how to install and setup Link-SF .

 ## Prerequisites